 Your MUSINGS this week…

-May I ask you, this week, to consider whether you really believe that God is Who He says He is, and that He is ENOUGH…no matter what, when, where, why, or how life is this day, this week, this year?
+- May I ask you, this week, to consider whether you really believe that God is Who He says He is, and whether God is ENOUGH…no matter what, when, where, why, or how life is today, this week, this year?

 Love you, Colleen

-To receive Mrs Vans Musings in your inbox, just click on the Email Request button in the sidebar.
+To receive Mrs Vans Musings in your inbox, just click on the Email Request button below.
 We’d love to keep in touch that way…

 The post Joy in Our Musing appeared first on colleenvannieuwkerk.com.